pistole/hdrctl/README.md

 hdrctl is a proxy designed to swap out requests for DRM'd content with video output captured from a physical windows machine running the native HDHomeRunView application with changes to tuner channels done by emulating keystrokes on windows machine.

-The longterm goal is for this setup to behave like a HDHR with one tuner to clients incapable of handling the DRM streams (plex, kodi, android tv channels, etc).
+The goal is for this setup to behave like a HDHR with one tuner to clients incapable of handling the DRM streams, specifically for the plex dvr functionality.

 ### What works?